openblockchains/awesome-coins/README.md

 ### Ethereum / Ether (ETH)

->  If Bitcoin like an Excel spreadsheet, then Ethereum is like a spreadsheet with macros.
+>  If Bitcoin is like an Excel spreadsheet, then Ethereum is like a spreadsheet with macros.
 >
 > -- [David Gerard, Attack of the 50 Foot Blockchain](https://davidgerard.co.uk/blockchain/table-of-contents/)